 How to Make an Appointment with a Counselor

 1. Student in Crisis: An adult should walk them to room 105 to meet with Ms. Poulton.
 Students in crisis should not be left alone.
 If Ms. Poulton is unavailable/not here, the student should be left with another counselor/administrator.

-2. Students with immediate questions: Students can stop by Room 105 and fill out a meeting request for Ms. Poulton (on paper), Ms. Tobin or Dr. McCowen (on the scheduling computer).
+2. Students with immediate questions: Students can stop by Room 105 and fill out a meeting request for Ms. Poulton (on paper) and Ms. Tobin (on the scheduling computer).
 Students will be sent an email confirmation that will act as their pass to leave class.

 counselorcommunity.com (Online Scheduling for college reps coming to ChiArts)